nolanlawson/fruitdown/README.md

 The buggy [Samsung/HTC IndexedDB variants](https://github.com/pouchdb/pouchdb/issues/1207) based on an older version of the IndexedDB spec, which you will occasionally find in Android 4.3, are not supported.

+See [.travis.yml](https://github.com/nolanlawson/fruitdown/blob/master/.travis.yml#L25-L33) for the full list of browsers that are tested in CI.

 ## Future